Guides and Tutorials

 Starting a Funny Pages Business

 If you’ve ever wanted to start your own business, and don’t have a lot of money to get started, “The Funny Pages” newspaper is one of the most credible yet inexpensive ways to earn income and run your own company in America.
-And it’s so easy anybody can do it!
+And with a bit of effort to get the right comics and puzzles, anybody can do it!
 You can literally get started for under $200, and instantly earn monthly income that can reach into the thousands of dollars (see examples below).

-“The Funny Pages” is completely designed for you and available in our Free Cloud Designer (See Insert Templates).
-The newspaper is essentially similar to the “Sunday Comic Section” of your local big city newspaper, the part of the newspaper completely family friendly in every way.
+“The Funny Pages” concept is essentially similar to the “Sunday Comic Section” of your local big city newspaper, the part of the newspaper completely family friendly in every way.
 Everyone of every age loves “The Funny Pages.”

 Read more to see how easy it is to start your own business and run a “Funny Pages” newspaper.